Mohammad-Mardini/Mohammad-Mardini-github.io/_posts/2022-10-15-collaborations.md

 categories: media
 ---

-This blog lists the major collaborations and my role in each of them :rocket: 🚀
+This blog lists the major collaborations and my role in each of them 🚀 🚀

 ## Prime Focus Spectrograph